Lauraspin/spin-analysis-material-py-snte/README.md

 # spin-analysis-py-snte

 This repository contains Python scripts developed during my undergraduate thesis in Physics at UFRN.
-The goal was to analyze impedance measurements from magnetic thin film samples using contour plots and interpolation techniques.
+The goal was to analyze magnetoimpedance measurements from two thin film samples using contour plots and interpolation techniques.

 ## 🧪 Project Overview